dogweather/c3/_posts/2024-06-03-my-position-on-reunion-cannabis-amendment-6.markdown

 **I'm in favor of the amendment** allowing cannabis sales at E. 104th & Tower Rd.

 **But I'm skeptical that Social Cannabis can deliver** the promised "premium" build-out. (_Source:_ Applicant Presentation.)
-I'd like for Social Cannabis to show us how they'll meet the expectations they set.

 ## Compare Others to Social Cannabis:

 ### Well Designed Denver-Area Dispensaries

-They signal "premium" and up-market: artistic, playful, a relaxed & un-hurried atmosphere, space left unused, lack of clutter, subtle messaging, orginality.
+These signal "premium" and up-market: artistic, playful, a relaxed & un-hurried atmosphere, space left unused, lack of clutter, subtle messaging, orginality.
 Finally, they all use colors, materials, typography, textures, and lighting